k2view-academy/K2View-Academy/articles/99_Broadway/18_broadway_flow_window.md

 <p>When clicked displays the following options:</p>Tutorial or an example flow.</li>
 <li><a href="/articles/99_Broadway/23_xxxx.md">[Save as Actor]</a>, save the current flow as an Actor and use its logic as an inner flow in another Broadway flow.</li>
 <li>Debug/Run Arguments, if the flow's population type is External, click to open the popup window to define the input arguments for its execution.</li>
-<li>Reset Parameters Schemas, reset the Actor's parameters schemas to the Actor's original status.
-Removing the output schema for complex types erases all lines originating from the schema.</li>
+<li>Reset Parameters Schemas, reset these settings to the Actor's original status.
+Removing the output Schema for complex types erases all lines originating from the Schema.</li>
-<li>Flip Scroll-wheel, command the mouse scroll wheel to move the window scrollbar horizontally instead of vertically.</li>
+<li>Flip Scroll-wheel, command the mouse to move the window scrollbar horizontally instead of vertically.</li>
 </ul>
 </td>
 </tr>